-There is a popular coating on stainless steel that is called PVD which is being used in manufacturing many furniture and other home decor items.
+A popular coating on stainless steel called PVD is used to manufacture many furniture and other home decor items.
 This finish is not only beautiful but also enduring.

-PVD coatings are a very thin, yet highly durable coating that can be placed on many different kinds of substrates including stainless steel.
-A vacuum chamber, with very high temperatures, is used to apply the PVD coating.
-Though this finish is used a lot in the tech, medical and aerospace industries, it is also used for home decor and home furniture products.
+PVD coatings are thin yet highly durable on many different substrates, including stainless steel.
+A vacuum chamber with very high temperatures is used to apply the PVD coating.
+Though this finish is used in the tech, medical, and aerospace industries, it is also used for home decor and furniture products.

 What is the PVD Stainless Steel Coating?

 PVD coatings are thin-film coatings where a solid material is placed on another material to produce a lasting coat.
 In our case, we place the PVD coating on stainless steel.
-The thin coatings are between 0.5 microns to 5 microns depending on the color and the process required.
+The thin coatings are between 0.5 and 5 microns, depending on the color and required process.

 PVD stands for Physical Vapor Deposition.
-Basically what this means in layman’s terms is an extremely thin coat of a metal vapor is placed on the surface of an object through the use of a vacuum chamber and very high temperatures.
+Basically, what this means in layman’s terms is that a skinny coat of a metal vapor is placed on the surface of an object through a vacuum chamber and very high temperatures.